California district goes green, saving money in the process

 Air-conditioned computer cabinet

 MovinCool.
 The new Uptime Racks ECC13 air-conditioned computer cabinet, manufactured by Computer Room Uptime, is cooled by a MovinCool CM12 air conditioner built into the cabinet’s base.
 The cabinet is the result of a collaborative effort between the two companies.
 The compact, self-contained CM12, which needs no external refrigerant lines and operates on standard 115-V current, originally was designed to fit into the cramped crawl space above a drop ceiling, making it ideal for this application.
-The unit delivers 13,000 Btu/h of cooling capacity directly to the IT equipment housed in the cabinet, resulting in highand saving valuable space.
+The unit delivers 13,000 Btu/h of cooling capacity directly to the IT equipment housed in the cabinet, resulting in high energy efficiency and saving valuable floor space.

 Select the July 2012 issue RSN number 151 on AS&U's Product Information site for more information.